yehia67/documentation/contributing/0.1/documentation/contribution-guidelines.md

 Thanks! :heart:

+## Do you have a question?

+If you have a general or technical question, you can use one of the following resources instead of submitting an issue:

+- [**Discord:**](https://discord.iota.org/) For communicating with the developers and community members
+- [**IOTA cafe:**](https://iota.cafe/) For discussing technical questions with the Research Department at the IOTA Foundation
+- [**StackExchange:**](https://iota.stackexchange.com/) For asking technical questions

 ## Set up GitHub

 Our documentation is hosted on GitHub, which is a version control tool.
 To create new content, or suggest changes to existing content, you must use Git or GitHub.